JelfsMaterialsGroup/stko/README.md

 # stko
-Contains molecule optimizers and property calculators for use with stk.
+Contains molecular optimizers and property calculators for use with stk.